jaegertracing/documentation/content/docs/next-release/operator.md

 ## Auto-injecting Jaeger Agent Sidecars

 {{< warning >}}
-Currently, only `Deployments` are supported for auto-injecting Jaeger Agent sidecars.
+Currently, only `Deployments` are supported for auto-injecting **jaeger-agent** sidecars.

 For other controller types, please see [Manually Defining Jaeger Agent Sidecars](#manually-defining-jaeger-agent-sidecars) below.

 Support for auto-injecting other controller types is being tracked with [Issue #750](https://github.com/jaegertracing/jaeger-operator/issues/750).
 {{< /warning >}}

-The operator can inject Jaeger Agent sidecars in `Deployment` workloads, provided that the deployment or its namespace has the annotation `sidecar.jaegertracing.io/inject` with a suitable value.
+The operator can inject **jaeger-agent** sidecars in `Deployment` workloads, provided that the deployment or its namespace has the annotation `sidecar.jaegertracing.io/inject` with a suitable value.
 The values can be either `"true"` (as string), or the Jaeger instance name, as returned by `kubectl get jaegers`.
 When `"true"` is used, there should be exactly *one* Jaeger instance for the same namespace as the deployment, otherwise, the operator can't figure out automatically which Jaeger instance to use.
 A specific Jaeger instance name on a deployment has a higher precedence than `true` applied on its namespace.

-The following snippet shows a simple application that will get a sidecar injected, with the Jaeger Agent pointing to the single Jaeger instance available in the same namespace:
+The following snippet shows a simple application that will get a sidecar injected, with **jaeger-agent** pointing to the single Jaeger instance available in the same namespace:

 ```yaml
 apiVersion: apps/v1